Mozilla Firefox ESR 115.35/140.10/150 Mem Safety Bug (CVE-2026-8975)

 Vulnerability Analysis

-CVE-2026-8975 can be exploited with network access, and does not require authorization privileges or user interaction.
+CVE-2026-8975 can be exploited with network access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
-The potential impact of an exploit of this vulnerability is considered to be critical as this vulnerability has a high impact to the confidentiality, integrity and availability of this component.
+The potential impact of an exploit of this vulnerability is considered to be very high.

 Attack Vector: